Trail descriptions in and around the San Francisco Bay Area

 Another highlight of the ride is passing by a dwarf sargent cypress forest, where this rare tree has grown very little due to the soil character and trees of over 100 years old can be only a few feet tall.

-The ride starts out with the very rocky and (in places) steep climb up Pine Mountain Fire Road.
+The ride starts out with the very rocky and (in places) steep climb up Pine Mountain Road.
 I actually enjoy this part quite a bit, because it's right on the cusp of achievability for me, and I therefore find it to be a fun challenge.
 After turning left and after passing near the peak of Pine Mountain, as the trail gets closer to Kent Lake, it starts a descent that becomes very curvy and surprisingly steep for a short section.
-Once you skirt a "tentacle" of the lake and climb back up Big Carson Ridge, you find yourself on San Geronimo Ridge Road.
+Once you skirt a "tentacle" of the lake and climb back up to Big Carson Ridge, you find yourself on San Geronimo Ridge Road.
 This portion starts out as a climb that's similar to that first portion of the ride: rocky and fairly steep.
-After it flattens out and starts descending, the trail remains rocky in many places, which makes for a fun and (as far as fire roads go) technical descent.
+After it flattens out and starts descending, the trail remains rocky in many places, which makes for a fun and (as far as fire roads go) highly technical descent.

 One thing that might be worth emphasizing is that parts of Pine Mountain Road and San Geronimo Ridge Road on this ride are some of the rockiest trails that I know in the Bay Area.
 There are spots on this ride that would hold up well in comparison to anything you'd find at Annadel, Oat Hill Mine Road, or Eldridge Grade in terms of rocky, technical riding.
 This is a great opportunity for fun from the point of view of experienced riders.
 Meanwhile, novice riders needn't be discouraged completely, since most of these rocky sections aren't longer than an eighth of a mile or so, and can therefore be easily walked if need be.
 However, that still doesn't make this an "easy ride" by any definition.